bertolinimarco/Seth-Color-Scheme/README.md

 A Seti_UI syntax mod for Sublime Text 3, with focus on HTML-CSS-Sass-JS

 ## Features and Differences
+- Focus: low eyestrain + readability
 - Color scheme mashup from Brogrammer + Seti UI
 - More readable tags and comments in HTML
-- Focus on low eyestrain
 - Under constant development

 ## Install